dadrasarmin/orthofinder_hpc_gwdg/README.md

 >TranscriptID gene=GeneID
 ```
 It is relatively easy to do it via regex.
 According to the authors tutuorial, we have to have only one transcript per gene (primary transcript).
-They offered a python code to do that for you, if you clean your fasta file as I mmentioned above.
+They offered a python code to do that for you, if you clean your fasta file as I mentioned above.
 Let's assume you are in a folder with all of your fasta input files that are preprocessed and the extension for all of them is `.fa`.
 Let's assume you downloaded the Orthofinder in your home folder (you can change the command the way you like).
 Then:
 ```
 for f in *fa ; do python $HOME/OrthoFinder/tools/primary_transcript.py $f ; done